JacobLinCool/dlgit/README.md

 Download part of a git repository without wasting your bandwidth.

-Working in progress...
-Now only support GitHub.

 ## Why

-`dlgit` can download only part of a git repository by using `sparse checkout` and cache, it can reduce the time to download the entire repository.
+`dlgit` can download only part of a git repository and reduce the time and bandwidth you spend downloading the whole repository.

+`dlgit` does the followings:

+1. serve the files from the local cache if they are available.
+2. `git clone` with optimized options.
+    - `--filter=blob:none` to avoid downloading all file contents.
+    - `--no-checkout` to avoid automatically checking out the files.
+    - `--depth=1` to avoid downloading history of the repository.
+3. `git checkout` to check out the files you need.
+4. remove `.git` directory to avoid messing up the files.
+5. cache the files in the local cache.

 ## Usage